-When the nerve of a tooth is damaged, there are only two options: RCT or Extraction.
+When the pulp (nerve) of a tooth is damaged, there are only two options: RCT or Extraction.
 An extraction is an amputation, the person can be affected emotionally if for them it is important to keep their teeth.
-On the other hand, there are some people that don’t care and would rather have the tooth extracted and replaced with a bridge, whether removable or an implant.
+On the other hand, there are some people that would rather have the tooth extracted and replaced with a bridge, removable or an implant.
 I educate my patients about both procedures and their pros and cons and then let them choose the best treatment for their needs.

 The root canal is a natural chamber inside of the tooth that houses the dental pulp, which is known as the tooth nerve.
 The pulp is responsible for nourishing the tooth and transmitting pain and sensitivity signals to the brain.

 Once the nerve is irreversibly damaged and you want to save the tooth, a RCT should be performed.
-There are different ways to clean the canal and different options on which material (gutta percha or calcium oxide) to use to fill the cleaned canal.
+There are different ways to clean the canal and different options on which material to use to fill the cleaned canal.

-A root canal procedure requires at least two appointments to be sure that the infection is fought properly.
-While the tooth is numb, a rubber dam (a sheet of rubber) will be placed around the tooth to keep it dry and free of saliva.
-An access opening is made on top of the tooth, and a series of root canal files are placed into the opening with constant irrigation .
-Canals are dried.
-If tooth decay is present, it will be removed with burs and dental instruments.
-Once the tooth is thoroughly cleaned, it will be sealed temporarily with Calcium hydroxide (an alkaline material), and a temporary filling will be placed.
-At the next appointment, usually a week later, calcium hydroxide is rinsed. and the roots are filled and sealed with a dental material .
+At the next appointment, usually a week later, calcium hydroxide is rinsed.
+The roots are filled and sealed .
 A temporary filling is then placed to cover the opening on top of the tooth.
-One week later, if there is not evidence of infection, a crown (cap) will be placed.
+One week later, if there is not evidence of infection, either a Bioclear composite restoration or a one day crown (cap) will be placed.
 This will protect the tooth and prevent it from breaking, and restore it to its full function.
 After treatment, your tooth may still be sensitive, but this will subside as the inflammation diminishes and the tooth has healed.
 Many times the patient will need to take antibiotics and analgesics.
 You will be given care instructions after each appointment.
 Good oral hygiene and regular dental visits will aid in the life of your root canal treatment.

 Complications.
 There are many things which can compromise the result, including:

-If you decide to have a root canal at my office, I will explain the procedure in detail.
-If you want to have the root canal with a specialist, I would be more than happy to refer you out.
+If you decide to have a root canal at Family Holistic Dentistry, we will explain the procedure in detail.
+If you want to have the root canal with a specialist, we would be more than happy to refer you.